-Food is Only Part of the Equation
+Food is Only One Part of the Equation

 Through the Lips and Over the Gums